-Jones says spy filmed England training, piles pressure on NZ
+Sharp-talker Jones says spy filmed England, lobs barbs at NZ

-TOKYO (AP) — England coach Eddie Jones believes his squad’s training session at the Rugby World Cup on Tuesday was filmed by someone in a nearby apartment block.
+“There was definitely someone in the apartment block, filming,” Jones claimed after England’s morning training session.

-Jones didn’t explicitly accuse semifinal opponent New Zealand of spying — “it might have been a Japanese fan, I don’t care,” he said — and added that the viewer wouldn’t have learnt anything new.
+Jones, an Australian, didn’t explicitly accuse the New Zealanders of spying — “it might have been a Japanese fan, I don’t care,” he said — but he added that the viewer wouldn’t have learnt anything new.

 “You just don’t need to do it anymore,” Jones said.
 “You can see everything.
 You can watch everyone’s training on YouTube.
 There’s no value in doing that sort of thing, absolutely zero.